Circumference Calculator

 Historical Development:

 The concept of π was discovered by ancient mathematicians who noticed that the ratio of any circle's circumference to its diameter was always the same, regardless of the circle's size.
+This discovery laid the foundation for modern geometry.

 Mathematical Derivation: